 My practice is compared to psychogeography but, while there are similarities, I'm purposefully wandering: documenting a collective knowledge of the lived experience.
 I feel more kinship with the phenomenology of place – an investigation into the identity of places and our deep attachment to them.

-I think of my work as portraits of place.
+I think of my art as portraits of place.
 Maps of the mind.
 Love letters to certain landscapes – buzzing with hidden details, meaning, and narrative, equally serious and playful.
 A collage of fact and fiction, human patterns, systems, technologies, iconography, and architecture that captures society in all its states of progress, decline, romance, and glory.

 Walking and drawing help me understand the world and my place within it.
 I hope my art, a mere snapshot in time, is meaningful for anyone who connects with the places and subjects I explore.